 Finally, there is peace in our house.
 All it took was the humility to recognize that my child was not stubborn or spoiled.
 ARFID is an eating disorder that, if untreated, can persist into adulthood.
 There are many options for treatment, but none includes using dessert to bribe kids to eat veggies, talking about starving kids in other countries, or insisting that a child try one bite of everything served.

 If you have an extreme picky eater, it’s time to stop the mealtime battles and seek treatment.
 Start by speaking with your pediatrician, but if your pediatrician isn’t familiar with ARFID, make an appointment for a feeding evaluation by a team of health care providers that specialize in children’s eating disorders.
 At St. Louis Children’s Hospital, feeding evaluations are performed by a multidisciplinary team usually consisting of a speech-language pathologist and an occupational therapist.
 Evaluations may also include a consultation or referral to a dietitian, psychologist, lactation consultant, social worker, or other specialist.
-For more information on feeding evaluations at St. Louis Children’s Hospital, see this link.
+Learn more about feeding evaluations at St. Louis Children’s Hospital.

 I also recommend two websites with associated Facebook groups, where parents of kids with ARFID can find guidance.
 The first is Mealtime Hostage, a blog written by a mother of a child with ARFID.
 The second is Extreme Picky Eating, a website by a physician and a speech therapist who specialize in ARFID.